 Use what you learn to implement continuous improvement of customer interactions with agents, including ongoing training on best practices for handling interactions.
 Another effective tool for improvement is a callback option and self-service features to reduce or eliminate wait time.

 4. Service Level

-Use this metric to determine if agents are moving quickly enough from one call to the next.
+Use this metric to determine if agents are moving quickly enough from one interaction to the next.
 Review agent tickets for insights and context.
-Determine agent average and work with individual agents to keep this KPI within your expected range.If you’re consistently struggling with low agent performance statistics related to service levels, it may be time to consider workforce management software and to address staffing shortages affecting your service levels.
+Determine agent average and work with individual agents to keep this metric within your expected range.If you’re consistently struggling with low agent performance statistics related to service levels, it may be time to consider workforce management software and to address staffing shortages affecting your service levels.
 Both these strategies will have direct, positive effects on customer interactions with agents.

 5. Response Time